Your Flashcards are Ready!

 The long-run average cost (LRAC) curve typically exhibits a U-shape, reflecting economies of scale at lower levels of output, constant returns at the minimum efficient scale, and diseconomies of scale at higher levels of output.

-$$ \begin{align} \text{LRAC} & = \frac{TC}{Q} \\ & = \text{U-shaped curve showing decreasing, constant, and increasing AC} \end{align} $$Implications for Firms and Markets
+$$ \begin{align} \text{LRAC} & = \frac{TC}{Q} \\ & = \text{U-shaped curve showing decreasing, constant, and increasing AC} \end{align} $$These concepts have significant implications for business strategy and market structure:

 Several industries exhibit clear patterns of economies and diseconomies of scale: